LopeKinz/Vape-V4/README.md

 - Editing Profiles
 ### What doesn't work?
 - Lunar client
-> If u would like to make it look like u are on Lunar Client, I recommend u getting Lilith.
-Lilith has Lunar spoofer, so while u are on forge it will show u that u are on Lunar Client. `discord.gg/lilith`
+> If u would like to make it look like u are on Lunar Client, I recommend Lilith.
+Lilith has Lunar spoofer. `discord.gg/lilith`
 - Vanilla
 > Mapping issue (I'm lazy to fix, since it works on forge)
 ### How to run it?